PGA Tour and European tour agree to merge with Saudis and end LIV Golf feud

 He sought loyalty from his players against a league accused of taking part in sportswashing, an attempt by Saudi Arabia to shift focus away from its human rights abuses, such as the 2018 killing of journalist Jamal Khashoggi.

-Now the very group that posed such a threat is now the PGA Tour’s commercial partner.
+Now the very group that posed such a threat is now the commercial partner of the PGA Tour and European tour.

+“The divisiveness is now over, and two years of disruption and distractions ... is over and now we can concentrate on building our respective tours,” said Keith Pelley, CEO of the European tour.
+“And we are building it with PIF, who is clearly committed to the game.”

 Along the way, PGA Tour players also got rich.
 The tour raised prize money at elite events to $20 million, the same purse for LIV’s individual competition.
 The 2024 schedule has been reshaped for roughly 16 tournaments like that.